hhkaos/awesome-arcgis/docs/RESOURCE_PAGE_TEMPLATE.md

 ## Community

 Where can a developer find the community talking about this technology?
-(GeoNet?, Stackoverflow?, Stackexchange?, Github?, ....)
+(GeoNet Group/Place?, [Stackoverflow](http://stackoverflow.com/search?q=%5BTOPIC%5D+and+%5Barcgis%5D)?, [Stackexchange](https://gis.stackexchange.com/search?q=TOPIC)?, a Github repo?, ....)

 ### People you should know